 About the Program

 The Center for Preventive Action (CPA) helps policymakers devise timely and practical strategies to prevent and mitigate armed conflict around the world, especially in those places where U.S. interests are most at risk.
 As geopolitical friction among the major powers steadily grows and many parts of the globe continue to see an increase in violent conflict, other threats to international peace and security, whether from violent extremism, cyberattacks, or the proliferation of deadly technologies, have also evolved in new and destabilizing ways.
 CPA's work is focused on trying to anticipate how and where these challenges may arise and which are more deserving of attention than others so that policymakers can prioritize preventive measures in a sensible way.

-The work of the center is focused on trying to anticipate how and where these challenges may arise and which are more deserving of attention than others so that policymakers can prioritize preventive measures in a sensible way.
-This is accomplished through forward looking assessments, in-depth policy analysis, and regular consultations with representatives of leading international institutions, civil society groups, corporations, and other research organizations.
+CPA accomplishes its mission by producing forward looking assessments and in-depth policy analysis, and convening regular consultations with representatives of leading international institutions, civil society groups, corporations, and other research organizations.
 Emphasis is placed on producing policy recommendations that are realistic and workable.

 CPA convenes meetings and publishes reports on crisis response efforts with the goal of sensitizing U.S. policymakers to crises that are both plausible and potentially detrimental to U.S. interests in the short-to-medium term, while also helping them formulate practical prevention and mitigation strategies.
 In order to help U.S. policymakers anticipate foreign crises, CPA routinely convenes Contingency Planning Roundtables, “Flashpoints” Roundtables, and Preventive Action Workshops, and publishes Contingency Planning Memoranda.

 Please direct questions to [email protected].